kyawsanoo/StarterApp/README.md

 - Sign Up Bloc for user sign up
 - Post List Cubit for getting user post
 - Post Detail Cubit for getting user post detail
+- Navigation Drawer Bloc
-- form validation
+- Form validation
-- controls http success and error response
+- Controls http success and error response
 - Store user information and app changed language in preference

 ### The app use the test Apis for backend
 - For Authorization, [reqres.in] (https://reqres.in/)